Azure/login/README.md

    3. Within the Job deploying to Azure, add Azure/login action and pass the `client-id` and `tenant-id` of the Azure Managed Identity/service principal associated with an OIDC Federated Identity Credential created in step (i).
 You also need to pass `subscription-id` or set `allow-no-subscriptions` to true.
 - To login using Managed Identities, follow [this](#configure-azure-managed-identities-with-self-hosted-runners) guidance.

-- The Action identifies the authentication method by the parameters you input.
+- The Action provides a parameter `auth-type` to identify the type of authentication.
-  1. If all the parameters: `clientId`, `tenantId` and `clientSecret` are detected in your input, we will attempt to login by using service principal with the secret.
+  1. If `auth-type: SERVICE_PRINCIPAL` with `clientId`, `tenantId` and `clientSecret` detected in your input, we will attempt to login by using service principal with the secret.
-  2. If parameters: `clientId` and `tenantId` are detected in your input, we will attempt to login by using OIDC.
+  2. If `auth-type: SERVICE_PRINCIPAL` with `clientId` and `tenantId` detected in your input, we will attempt to login by using OIDC.
-  3. If parameters: `clientId` is detected in your input, we will attempt to login by using user-assigned managed identity.
+  3. If `auth-type: IDENTITY` with `clientId` detected in your input, we will attempt to login by using user-assigned managed identity.
-  4. If no parameter is detected in your input, we will attempt to login by using system-assigned managed identity.
+  4. If `auth-type: IDENTITY` without `clientId` detected in your input, we will attempt to login by using system-assigned managed identity.

 Note:

 - Ensure the CLI version is 2.30 or above to use OIDC support.
 - By default, Azure access tokens issued during OIDC based login could have limited validity.
 Azure access token issued by AD App (Service Principal) is expected to have an expiration of 1 hour by default.
 And with Managed Identities, it would be 24 hrs.
 This expiration time is further configurable in Azure.
 Refger to [access-token lifetime](https://learn.microsoft.com/en-us/azure/active-directory/develop/access-tokens#access-token-lifetime) for more details.

-## Sample workflow that uses Azure login action to run az cli
+## Sample workflow that uses Azure login action to run Azure CLI

 ```yaml
 # File: .github/workflows/workflow.yml